tailcallhq/tailcallhq.github.io/docs/config-generation.md

   }
   ```

+  **How Type Names Are Inferred:**

-- **Type T1:** T1 is used as the output type for the `user` field in the Query type.
-We recognize that T1 is associated with users in the users field of Query.
-Therefore, it infers that T1 should be named `User` to indicate that it represents user data.
+  - **User**: Derived from T1, since T1 is linked to user data through the users field in the Query type.
+The new name User clearly indicates the type represents user information.

-- **Type T2:** T2 is used as the output type for the `post` field within T1.
-We recognize that T2 is associated with posts in the post field of User.
-Therefore, it infers that T2 should be named `Post` to indicate that it represents post data.
+  - **Post**: Derived from T2, since T2 is linked to post data through the post field within User.
+The new name Post clearly indicates the type represents post information.

   ```graphql title="After enabling inferTypeNames setting"
   type User {